-MobileFun published these images of Olixar's screen protectors designed for the three new iPhones in June 2018:
+MobileFun published these images of Olixar's screen protectors for the three new iPhones in June:

 Russian-language site Wylsa - a site without an established track record, so we cannot vouch for its accuracy - claimed in June 2018 to have obtained leaked schematics for the 2018 iPhones:

 This image, posted by the Twitter user Mr White, purportedly shows screen components for the 6.1in edition of the new iPhone.
-It's claimed that this is an OLED model, which goes against the widespread belief that the 6.1in phone will be a cut-price version using an LCD screen.
+It's claimed that this is an OLED model, which goes against the widespread belief that the 6.1in phone will cut costs by using LCD.

 iPhone X 6.1 OLED pic.twitter.com/C9rYWNmShA— Mr·white (@laobaiTD) May 24, 2018

-Here's another image from Mr White, this time claiming to show the new gold colour option.
+Here's another image from Mr White, this time of the new gold colour option.
 Mr White doesn't cite any sources so this may not be reliable, but it fits in with analyst expectations.

 Slashleaks speculates that the following image shows "mostly likely iPhone X Plus initial screen protectors and sizes and demo prototypes for trial runs", but this has been met with a degree of scepticism online (although readers have voted it to a 'trust score' of 90 percent).